-The potential biological removal (PBR) for this stock is calculated as the minimum population size (15,830) times one half the maximum net growth rate observed for this species ( $\frac{1}{2}$ of 13.7%) times a recovery factor of 0.5 (for a threatened species, Wade and Angliss 1997), resulting in a PBR of 542 Guadalupe fur seals per year.
+The potential biological removal (PBR) for this stock is calculated as the minimum population size (31,019) times one half the maximum net growth rate observed for this species ($\frac{1}{2}$ of 13.7%) times a recovery factor of 0.5 (for a threatened species, Wade and Angliss 1997), resulting in a PBR of 1,062 Guadalupe fur seals per year.
 The vast majority of this PBR would apply towards incidental mortality in Mexico as most of the population occurs outside of U.S. waters.
+The fraction of this stock that occurs in U.S. waters and the amount of time spent in U.S. waters is unknown, thus, a proration factor for calculating a PBR in U.S. waters is not available.